 Is Arnold Schwarzenegger vegan?

-If you want to talk about things in black or white, no, Arnold Schwarzenegger is not strictly vegan.
+If you want to talk about things in black or white, no, Arnold Schwarzenegger is not strictly vegan (see also ‘5 Celebrities You May Not Know Are Vegan‘).
 He has chosen to get the majority of his nutrition from a plant-based diet and is only eating meat occasionally.
-On top of that, he has cut out beef and cow's milk completely.
+On top of that, he has cut out beef and cow’s milk completely.

-Schwarzenegger said in a YouTube video that he doesn't think he will ever be all the way vegan.
-But for now, he is feeling much healthier, happier, and his impact on the planet is much less.
+Schwarzenegger said in a YouTube video that he doesn’t think he will ever be vegan all the way.
+But for now, he is feeling much healthier and happier;and his impact on the planet is much less.

 So is he a vegan if he still eats a little chicken and fish?
 No. Not really.
-But he's bringing the ethical food discussion to the table, and in my experience, even a step in the right direction is massively important.
+But he’s bringing the discussion about ethical food to the table, and in my experience, even one small step in the right direction is massively important.

 Why did Arnold Schwarzenegger stop eating meat?

-Just as some are happy to sling arrows at the strongman for adopting a label that isn't really his, some others are not happy with his reasoning behind making the switch.
+While some are happy to sling arrows at the strongman for adopting a label that isn’t really his, some others question his reasoning behind making the switch.

-Many believe that Arnold has made the switch for health reasons under the advisement of his doctors having eaten a diet high in red meat for many years.
+Many believe that Arnold (see also ‘Is Leonardo DiCaprio Vegan?‘) has made the switch for health reasons under the advice of his doctors.
+He has been on a diet high in red meat for many years.

-Those same commenters don't think he would be speaking out about veganism as passionately as he is or making the real changes that he has if it wasn't for health reasons, and again, they might be right.
+Those same commenters believe that he wouldn’t be speaking out about veganism as passionately as he is or making the real changes that he has if it wasn’t for health reasons, and they might be right.